infodemics/infodemics-manual/README.md

 ### Pricing

-*How much do you I for Infodemics?*
+*How much do you charge for Infodemics?*

 Infodemics is currently free for all non-commercial uses.
-Yes, currently, all SMS and emails are sent free of charge when you use the Infodemics platform non-commercially.
+All SMS and emails are sent free of charge when you use the Infodemics platform non-commercially at the moment.

 ### Ownership

-*Circles, members and their audience belong to who?*
+*Circles, members and their audiences belong to who?*

 Infodemics owns its created circles and audiences.
 Circles and audiences you create on Infodemics are also currently owned by you.
 We also advice that you use the circle availability (public or private) to enforce access.